 Financial Planning’s Mission During Life Transitions

-As summer slides into fall, signs of the changing seasons can be seen across the country and remind us of the rhythm of life’s changes.
+Signs of the changing seasons can be seen across the country and remind us of the rhythm of life’s changes.
 As financial planners, we are in a unique and privileged position to share in the rhythmic changes of our Clients’ lives.
 In fact, it is during periods of transition that financial planning takes on new meaning.
 When a Client experiences life changes, connecting with their financial planner proactively ensures they are aware of the opportunities and risks associated with the transition.

 Over the course of a lifetime, everyone will experience life-changing events.
 In 1967, the psychiatrists Thomas Holmes and Richard Rahe found there are 43 life events which could be considered a “major” life transition.
 Their research determined that each of these life changes contributes in varying degrees to how people experience stress in their lives1.